 The BIG-IP system allows you to take advantage of the SNAT automapping feature when adding a default SNAT.
-When you add a default SNAT, you are enabling the BIG-IP system to map every node on the internal network to a default translation address.
-With the automapping feature, you do not need to define a specific translation address to which all nodes on the network will be mapped.
+When you add a default SNAT, you are enabling the BIG-IP system to map every IP address on an internal or external network, or on a VLAN, to a default translation address.
+With the automapping feature, you do not need to define a specific translation address to which all IP addresses on the network or VLAN will be mapped.